priy1105/FinanceWhisperer.AI/README.md

 # FinanceWhisperer.AI
-# 🔥 Full Stack AI Finance Platform built with Next JS, Supabase, Tailwind, Prisma, Inngest, ArcJet, Shadcn UI
+# 🔥 Full Stack AI Finance Platform

 FinanceWhisperer.AI is a full-stack, AI-powered finance platform designed to provide intelligent financial management.
 It allows users to track income and expenses, manage budgets, and gain insights into their spending habits through an intuitive interface and powerful analytics.